-Also, be aware that in less-developed countries, there might be no strict hygiene rules in the kitchen, so a chef could cook shrimps in the same pan he cooked meat.
-If you’re allergic to shrimps, be aware that cross-contamination is possible.
+Also, be aware that in less-developed countries, there might be no strict hygiene rules in the kitchen, so a chef could cook shrimp in the same pan he cooked meat.
+If you’re allergic to shrimp, be aware that cross-contamination is possible.

 This is just something to keep in mind when considering having a culinary adventure.